brendanconnolly/BlogPosts/AutomationRedirectingMagicBullet.md

 The act of automating also enforces repetition and pattern awareness.
 Part of your individual testing may be considering your products internal consistency, making sure the same behavior, patterns or workflows of existing functionality are maintained in new features.
 Having to build automation for those behaviors will give you an intimate awareness of them since you have to build the logic for driving through them.
 It will also help you recognize inconsistency since the patterns you taught your self may break down or not apply.
 You will then be frustrated because your tests should just work since they follow internal convention, this models the same frustration your customers may be experiencing.

-### Quantifying Intentions and Verifications
+### Quantifying Intentions and Verification
 Once your automation can *walk* the education process still isn't over.
 You have to know what you need to test, to translate your internal testing process into actions.
 You may realize that not everything can be encoded into an automated check, but it will force you to reason about what you are actually doing while testing.
 It becomes easier to prioritize and speak definitively about your testing if you have thought about your actual process.

 Automated tests are about creating approximations.
-As you better understand your own process and what is possible inside an automated check you are better able to identify processes that may approximate some portion of what you are phyisically doing.
+As you better understand your own process and what is possible inside an automated check you are better able to identify processes that may approximate some portion of what you are physically doing.
 Let the computer do some of the heavy lifting and allow you to focus your efforts.

 ### Recognizing Strengths and Weaknesses